UWIT-IAM/gcp-docs/redis.md

 ## Authorization

-Your service user will have access to all commands except [dangerous commands].
-Do find out which commands are dangerous, run you can use `ACL CAT` (or [see the documentation](https://redis.io/commands/acl-cat)).
+Your service user will have access to all commands except dangerous commands.
+To find out which commands are dangerous, run you can use `ACL CAT` (or [see the documentation](https://redis.io/commands/acl-cat)).
 Additionally, your user will be scoped to keys prefixed with your username (i.e.,